 Few things are as guaranteed to get your cat’s attention as the shaking of the treat bag.

-But while it’s obvious that your feline is all about snacking on their treats of choice, what’s the most responsible way to work cats treats into the daily routine?
+But while it’s obvious that your feline is all about snacking on their treats of choice, what’s the most responsible way to work cat treats into their daily routine?
 And how many treats should you really be feeding your cat?

 Here’s a guide to keeping your cat’s treat rewards sensible and appropriate.